Skip to content

 Monitoring Expenditures

-Financial & Business Services (FBS) sends PI's monthly emails reminding them to monitor their accounts through the Evidence of Review (EOR) application.
-Monthly review and approval of EOR monthly reports is a key element in the University's system of internal controls, and is further explained in University Policy 3-003, Authorizations and Approvals Required for Financial Transactions.
+Financial Services sends monthly reminders to PIs to review their accounts using the Evidence of Review (EOR) application.
+Monthly review and approval of EOR reports is a key component of the University's internal control system and is required under University Policy 3-003, Authorizations and Approvals Required for Financial Transactions.

 Other tools available to help manage the budget aspects of your project include:

-For more information and details on financial aspects of grants and grants management, please contact Financial & Business Services.
+For more information and details on the financial aspects of grants and grants management, please contact Grants and Contracts Accounting.

 Re-budgeting